aws-amplify/docs/docs/cli/auth/admin.md

 import Amplify
 // If you are using Swift Package Manager import AWSAPIPlugin
-// If you are using Cocoapods
+// or if you are using Cocoapods import AmplifyPlugins
-import AmplifyPlugins
 ```